 Crab Apple Trees (of which there are around 40 species and hundreds of hybrids) are an ornamental tree species which offer wonderful prolific spring blossom (some scented) as well as decorative, autumn fruits.
 The 'crab apples' are quite sour when eaten raw and are more popularly enjoyed when made into preserves or roasted and served with meat.
 They can also be added to cider to make for a more unique flavour.
+They are sometimes referred to as "Jewels of the Landscape" due to the extensive year round interest they provide.

 Originally from temperate regions in the northern hemisphere where they grow in at woodland edges or in fairly open but still sheltered areas, these valuable trees are modest in height, with some topping out at 2m and larger varieties staying at a modest 15m in height, they grow well in virtually all soils (other than waterlogged or very dry) in sun or partial shade.
 Mostly green leaved but some varieties have bronzed or purplish foliage in spring with good autumn colours an added benefit to the autumn crop of coloured fruits (fruit colours vary so have more than one!).
 Fruit sizes vary from really quite small and not suitable for culinary purposes to really quite large (up to 5cm) - bright yellow, gorgeous gold, full orange, shades of red - the yellow and orange fruits sometimes bloom with red tinges too - generally redder in sunny areas.